-More than one Outstanding Invoice for Contract Claims Over $100K
+More than one Outstanding Invoice Claim for Contracts Over $100K

-There is a good chance that the Contract Disputes Act claim challenged on appeal, with a separate outstanding invoice arise from the same set of operative facts, the ASBCA will treat the invoices as one claim.
+There is a good chance that the Contract Disputes Act claim is challenged on appeal, with separate outstanding invoice claims arising from the same set of operative facts, the ASBCA will treat the invoices as one claim.

 Outstanding Invoices and Routine Request for Payment Versus a CDA Claim

-Initially, when you submit an invoice to the federal government, it is considered a routine request for payment, not a CDA claim.
+Initially, when you submit a government invoice , it is considered a routine request for payment, not a CDA claim.

 - A routine request for payment relieves Contracting Officer from issuing a contracting officer’s final decision.